 As you probably heard, the USPTO is changing the login procedure to Private PAIR and EFS-Web, replacing it with two-factor authentication (PKI certificates will be disabled on February 19, 2019).
 Certain background changes to Public PAIR login page also affected automation features in ClaimMaster.
-In response, all PAIR automation features have been redesigned in the latest release of ClaimMaster 2019 to work with the new USPTO PAIR sites:
+In response, all PAIR automation features have been redesigned in the latest release of ClaimMaster 2019 to work with the new USPTO PAIR sites: These changes apply to all of our patent downloading tools.

 Private PAIR Automation